-The QFocus is a stimulus for jumpstarting student questions.
-It is the focus for students to generate their questions.
+The QFocus is a stimulus for jumpstarting questions.
+It is the focus of question formulation.
 The QFocus may be a statement, phrase, image, video, aural aid, math problem, equation, or anything else that gets the questions flowing.
-The QFocus may not be a question, and it should be related to the content or intended learning outcomes.
+It may not be a question, and it should be related to the content or intended learning outcomes.
 A good QFocus should be simple and clear, and it should encourage divergent thinking.

-Introduce the four essential rules for producing questions to students:
+Introduce the four essential rules for producing questions: